Photos can be purchased by clicking the buttons on the right hand side of the enlarged photographs in the Landscape Gallery.

 Michael Treloar Photography

-Michael is a professional photographer from Rotorua, New Zealand, he is currently living in St Paul, Minnesota, USA.
-In the last 14 years he has become a specialist in Landscape photography.
+Michael is a professional photographer from Rotorua, New Zealand, he is currently living back in Minnesota after spending 2 years on the island of Maui, Hawaii, USA.
+In the last 16 years he has become a specialist in Landscape photography.
 Loving his work he has traveled extensively through out New Zealand and counts himself lucky to have seen some of the world.
 Included in his gallery are photographs from New Zealand, Australia, Fiji, The Cook Islands, England, Scotland, USA and Cambodia.

 Break on Through